bolabaden/NCSDecomp/README.md

 The PowerShell build script will:

+1. Automatically clean up old build artifacts (.class files, build directory, JAR)
-1. Compile all Java source files from `src/main/java`
+2. Compile all Java source files from `src/main/java`
-2. Copy resources from `src/main/resources` to the build directory
+3. Copy resources from `src/main/resources` to the build directory
-3. Create a JAR file named `NCSDecomp-CLI.jar` in the project root
+4. Create a JAR file named `NCSDecomp-CLI.jar` in the project root
+5. Optionally create self-contained executables (when using `-BuildExe`)
-4. Automatically detect the platform and use appropriate settings
+6. Automatically detect the platform and use appropriate settings

 #### Option 2: Using Maven